JEE Counselling Logo

 • No age limit for appearing in JEE Main

-• Candidates must satisfy age criteria of institutes
+• Candidates must satisfy age criteria of individual institutes

 Number of Attempts